okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 Your Registration Inline Hook is configured for Profile Enrollment.
 You are now ready to preview and test the example.

-## Preview and test
+## Preview the Registration Inline Hook

 Your Okta org is set up to call the sample external service using a Registration Inline Hook, and the external service is ready to receive and respond to an Okta call.

 In your Okta org, you can preview the request and response JSON in the Admin Console.
-You can also test the code directly with self-registering or profile-updating users.

-### Preview the Registration Inline Hook

 1. In the Admin Console, go to **Workflow** > **Inline Hooks**.
 1. Select the Registration Inline Hook name (in this example, **Guide Registration Hook Code**).